xalelax/blog/_drafts/differentiable-network-architecture-search.markdown

-across a very interesting paper (thanks a lot, Noam!) titled ["Auto-DeepLab: Hierarchical Neural Architecture Search for Semantic Image Segmentation"](https://arxiv.org/abs/1901.02985), by C. Liu et al.; the authors were able to find a network capable of state-of-the-art performance on a very hard problem, image segmentation, in only 3 GPU days (with an NVIDIA Tesla P100).
+across a very interesting paper (thanks a lot, Noam!) titled ["Auto-DeepLab: Hierarchical Neural Architecture Search for Semantic Image Segmentation"](https://arxiv.org/abs/1901.02985), by C. Liu et al.; the authors were able to find a network capable of state-of-the-art performance on a very hard problem, semantic image segmentation, in only 3 GPU days (with an NVIDIA Tesla P100).
 This is especially impressive since comparable methods require typically something like a thousand GPU days on the same hardware.